cogilv25/Lovely-Snake/README.md

 - [x] Use a random value for seeding the rng such as the current time
 - [x] Food should not spawn in a space occupied by the snake
 - [ ] Food could respawn as soon as it's eaten by the head
-- [ ] Larger border on bottom and right than top and left
+- [x] Border on bottom, right, top and left should be the same size
 - [ ] Snake update function could be more efficient